4 min read

 • Apple Calendar: same reason as Reminders

-• Actions: adds more actions to Apple shortcuts
+• Actions: extends Apple Shortcuts with more actions

 Media